- EMERGING INITIATIVES

 HeatSmart Mass Installers Request for Proposal

-The Massachusetts Clean Energy Center (MassCEC) and the Department of Energy Resources (DOER) are seeking proposals from installers of clean heating and cooling technologies who are interested in participating in the HeatSmart Mass pilot with expertise in some or all of the following residential technologies: air-source heat pumps, ground-source heat pumps, central biomass heating, and solar hot water.
+The Massachusetts Clean Energy Center (MassCEC) and the Department of Energy Resources (DOER) will be seeking proposals from installers of clean heating and cooling technologies.
+Interested Installers must have expertise in some or all of the following residential technologies: air-source heat pumps, ground-source heat pumps, central biomass heating, and solar hot water.

 By participating in this program, Installers will likely see the following benefits to their company:

 - Community and volunteer outreach and marketing efforts to promote the technology and your company;

 - A high volume of projects geographically concentrated with the flexibility to coordinate installations for maximum efficiency;

 - Access to direct conversations with local permitting and inspecting agencies in order to better understand what they are looking for; and

 - Potential for long-term leads and projects generated after the campaign has concluded

 As a part of the Program, MassCEC and DOER will be selecting up to (6) community applications.
 Upon community selection, an installer RFP will be released with instructions for application to this program in October or November.

 Can interested installers apply for multiple communities?